 For some reason, reading this poem always makes me feel drunk; it's something about Keats' word choice and the rhythmic sway of each line.
 The imagery of Ode to a Nightingale is darker and more cryptic than that of Keats' other poems, which is why I thought it would be interesting to make an outfit from it.

-The feathered shoulders of the dress and winged earrings are specific references to the nightingale in the poem.
-In addition, strong shoulders are still in as we go into summer and fall, so there is a trendy element to the choices as well.
-I chose dark over-the-knee socks to amp up the excitement factor of this outfit, then added caged wedge heels and a dramatic fringed necklace for attitude.
+The feathered accents of the dress and winged earrings are specific references to the nightingale in the poem.
+I chose dark over-the-knee boots to amp up the attitude and excitement factor of this outfit.
+Over-the-knee boots are still in as we go into summer and fall, so there is a trendy element to the choices as well.
+Seamed tights add attitude and an allusion to the structure of the poem.

 What do you think?